Program assistant jobs in New Hampshire - 204 jobs

 ESSENTIAL FUNCTIONS

-Oversee daily operations of challenge course (low ropes course) for campers entering grades K-9th.
+Oversee daily operations of high ropes course programs for campers entering grades K-9th.

-Delegate and support staff assigned to the challenge course areas in facilitating activities, providing supervision, spotting techniques, framing, and debriefing.
+Delegate and support staff assigned to the high ropes and challenge course areas in facilitating activities, providing supervision, and belay technique.

 Maintain strict safety protocol for all ropes course programs according to Camp Lincoln's policies and industry standards.